Timeline of the Egyptian Crisis under the SCAF: March

 On 17 March, Pope Shenouda III died, at the age of 88.
 His passing greatly affected the entire nation of Egypt, and especially the Coptic Christian community.

 On 24 March, protesters took to the streets, angry that the football team El-Masry was banned for two more seasons, following the riots last month.
 The army then attacked the protesters.
 At least one person was killed, and at least 18 others were injured.

 April

 On 20 April, hundreds, possibly thousands, of protesters re-assembled in Cairo's Tahrir Square, demanding that the country's military rulers transfer power to a civilian government, sooner.
 They also wanted the Field Marshal, and leader of Egypt's military, Mohamed Hussein Tantawi, to step down.

 On 14 April, several candidates in the upcoming presidential election were disqualified, for various reasons.

 May

 On 23–24 May, the first round of voting in the presidential elections took place.
-Many people went to the polls, to vote.
+A number of people went to the polls, to vote.
 The two candidates with the highest number of votes were the Muslim Brotherhood's replacement candidate, Mohamed Morsi, and Hosni Mubarak's last Prime Minister, Ahmed Shafik.

 On 31 May, the decades-old State of Emergency was finally completely lifted, in Egypt.